pagkly/Zed/Investopedia3/Technical Job Skills.md

 Technical job skills are ideal to list on the skill section of a resume because they shine a light on abilities and strengths.
 However, it is important to realize not all technical skills at an individual’s disposal should be listed.
 The list should be tailored to fit the job.
 This gives the individual a greater chance of getting hired.

-New or prospective employees may be subject to an [aptitude test](https://www.investopedia.com/terms/a/aptitude-test.asp) to measure one's proficiency at various technical skills and abilities.
+New or prospective employees may be subject to an [[aptitude test]](https://www.investopedia.com/terms/a/aptitude-test.asp) to measure one's proficiency at various technical skills and abilities.
 Aptitude tests assume that individuals have inherent strengths and weaknesses, and have a natural inclination toward success or failure in specific areas based on their innate characteristics.
 Note that an aptitude test does not test knowledge or intelligence; only a particular skill or propensity.
 Therefore, it is not a test for which a person can study.

-Employees with technical job skills are referred to as [skilled labor](https://www.investopedia.com/terms/s/skilled-labor.asp), and may be contrasted with [unskilled labor](https://www.investopedia.com/terms/u/unskilled-labor.asp).
+Employees with technical job skills are referred to as [[skilled labor]](https://www.investopedia.com/terms/s/skilled-labor.asp), and may be contrasted with [[unskilled labor]](https://www.investopedia.com/terms/u/unskilled-labor.asp).

 ## Technical Skills vs. Soft Skills